 The Child Welfare Services Administrative Services Unit is designated by the Oklahoma State Bureau of Investigation as the agency responsible for processing all private adoption and child care-related national criminal background search requests based on fingerprints.
-Although these services are provided for non-OKDHS-involved children, the service falls within the agency's core mission and strategic plan of helping individuals and families in need help themselves lead safer, healthier, more independent, and productive lives and providing services that support and strengthen the family and protect its members.
+Although these services are provided for non-DHS-involved children, the service falls within the agency's core mission and strategic plan of improving the quality of life of vulnerable Oklahomans by increasing people's ability to lead safer, healthier, more independent and productive lives and providing services that support and strengthen the family and protect its members.
 The Technology and Governance Unit fulfills many requests to provide statistical reports for outside entities.

-A possibility for duplication exists in the OKDHS Independent Living Program in the following areas: (1) life skills assessments and instructions; and (2) career exploration and career exposure.
+A possibility for duplication exists in the DHS Independent Living Program in the following areas: (1) life skills assessments and instructions; and (2) career exploration and career exposure.
 Life skills assessments are utilized by the Oklahoma State Department of Education (OSDE) for youth with an Individualized Education Plan (IEP).
-In many of the school districts, the same life skills assessment (Casey Life Skills Assessment) is utilized by the OSDE and OKDHS.
-For youth receiving independent living services through OKDHS, seminars and workshops are provided that include career exploration and career exposure.
+In many of the school districts, the same life skills assessment (Casey Life Skills Assessment) is utilized by the OSDE and DHS.
+For youth receiving independent living services through DHS, seminars and workshops are provided that include career exploration and career exposure.
 These skills can also be accessed by referring to other state agencies such as Oklahoma Department of Commerce and Oklahoma Department of Rehabilitative Services.
 The agencies are aware of these potential duplications and both the Governor's Youth Council on Education and Economic Development and the Statewide Transition Work Group, consisting of representatives of state agencies and local community providers, are meeting to refine processes to avoid duplication and maximize service delivery.

-Foster care services are replicated for children in OKDHS custody as contracted out by OKDHS.
-Adoption services are provided by private agencies that do not provide services to children in OKDHS custody.
-OKDHS may contract with a private agency to provide supervision for a trial adoptive family that resides out-of-state or out of the country and contracts out some services for interstate compact on the placement of children (ICPC) adoptive processing and ICPC case monitoring.
+Foster care services are replicated for children in DHS custody as contracted out by DHS.
+Adoption services are provided by private agencies that do not provide services to children in DHS custody.
+DHS may contract with a private agency to provide supervision for a trial adoptive family that resides out-ofstate or out of the country and contracts out some services for interstate compact on the placement of children (ICPC) adoptive processing and ICPC case monitoring.